bengtfredh/pinebook-pro-fedora-installer/README.md

 - [ ] Add u-boot gfx - I have been testing this and it is too buggy by now.
 I like https://github.com/pcm720/u-boot-build-scripts/releases.
 - [ ] Change disklayout and filesystem to btrfs.
 - [ ] Change source to smaller image (container.tar.zx) and dnf an installation.
+- [X] ~~Create copr repo and replace overlay and Manjaro part of the script~~ https://github.com/bengtfredh/pinebook-pro-copr

 ## Usage
 Command for update uboot from Fedora: